 Symptoms like headaches and lightheadedness usually go away after several treatments.

-One course of TMS can cost between $6,000 to $12,000 out of pocket.
+According to a 2009 study, one course of TMS can cost between $6,000 and $12,000 out of pocket.
+Prices may have increased since then.

 Your health insurance provider might offer coverage, but this depends on your medical history.
 You may be required to try at least four antidepressants before receiving TMS coverage.